 Xing Ruan 阮昕, PhD, joined UNSW Sydney as Professor of Architecture in 2004.
-Currently he is Associate Dean International.
-Xing was Director of Architecture (2014-16), Chair of Architecture Discipline and Director of Master of Architecture from (2005-09).
-Prior to his appointment to UNSW, he was Head of Department of Architecture at the University of Technology Sydney (2002-04).
+Currently he is Founding Dean and Chair Professor of Architecture at Shanghai Jiao Tong School of Design.
+He was Associate Dean International (2015-18), Director of Architecture (2014-16), Chair of Architecture Discipline and Director of Master of Architecture from (2005-09) at UNSW.
+Prior to his UNSW appointment, he was Head of School of Architecture at the University of Technology Sydney (2002-04).

 Xing has published on a cultural history of housing, architecture and anthropology, vernacular architecture, architectural education, Louis Kahn and modern architecture, China’s pre-modern, modern and contemporary architecture, as well as Australian contemporary architecture.
 His books have received critical acclaim and enthusiastic appraisal both in academic journals and from some mainstream media outlets around the world.